GoncaloOlas/summaries/Happiness-advantage.md

 We’ve been taught that if we work hard, we will be successful, and then we’ll be happy.
 But recent discoveries in the field of positive psychology have shown that this formula is actually backward: happiness fuels success, not the other way around.

+# Actions

+- [ ] 5 minutes watching your breath go in and out

+# Insights